Have You Been Injured As a Result of a Dangerous Condition on Someone Else’s Property?

 What’s The Difference Between Invitees or Licensees and Trespassers?

 In addition, the law of Premises Liability distinguishes between different types of people who may be on a property, and the status of that person may determine liability.
-In Illinois, the law distinguishes between invitees or licensees and trespassers.
+In Illinois, the law distinguishes between invitees and licensees, and trespassers.

 What is The Standard of Reasonableness?